RubixDev/Rug/README.md

 - Categories: `FEATURE`, `SURVIVAL`, `RUG`

 ### newShulkerBehavior
 Makes shulkers behave like in the current 1.17 snapshots
+Shulkers hit by a shulker bullet have a chance to spawn a new shulker and teleport
 - Type: `boolean`
 - Default value: `false`
 - Required options: `true`, `false`
 - Categories: `EXPERIMENTAL`, `FEATURE`, `SURVIVAL`, `RUG`
-- Additional notes:
-  - Shulkers hit by a shulker bullet have a chance to spawn a new shulker and teleport

 ### noCreeperGriefing
 Prevents Creepers from destroying blocks